enhance-dev/enhance.dev/app/docs/md/learn/concepts/styling/index.md

 ## Customization

-Enhance Styles is built with paramaetric design systems in mind.
+Enhance Styles is built with parametric design systems in mind.
 A huge number of configurable options are available, with sensible defaults baked into all new projects.

 <doc-callout level="none" mark="🎛️">